-World Diabetes Day 2018 is coming up in just a couple of months — November 14, 2018, to be exact.
+World Diabetes Day 2018 is coming coming soon — November 14, 2018, to be exact.
 Each year, this day features a number of diabetes awareness campaigns, both in the physical world and online.
 And while it’s always possible to get involved in some way at the last minute, if you’d like to take on any sort of organizing role or plan ahead for an event, it’s crunch time!

 World Diabetes Day was created in 1991 by the International Diabetes Federation (IDF) and the World Health Organization (WHO) to raise awareness in response to rising diabetes rates worldwide, and it was made an official United Nations holiday in 2006.
 It’s recognized on November 14 because that’s the birthday of Sir Frederick Banting, who discovered insulin along with Charles Best in 1922.

 Each year, the IDF selects a theme for the occasion.
 For World Diabetes Day 2017, it was Women and Diabetes, to highlight how women are disproportionately affected by the condition — including having greater difficulty conceiving and a higher risk for poor pregnancy outcomes.